Members of Knesset call for disabled access at Cave of the Patriarchs.

 MK Tiviaev noted his office has received many requests from elderly people with disabilities who can not visit the Cave of the Matriarchs and Patriarchs.
 “There is no doubt that the Tomb of the Patriarchs needs an elevator more urgently than the Western Wall because of the lack of access to the site,” he stated.
 “Both the Western Wall and the Cave of the Patriarchs must be accessible to all.”
 Construction of an elevator near the Western Wall in Jerusalem is currently in progress.

-The issue of repairs and additions to the Tomb of Machpela is fraught with political controversy due to objections from the Palestinian Authority which controls 80% of Hebron and the Muslim Waqf, which controls the Muslim half of the
+The issue of repairs and additions to the Tomb of Machpela is fraught with political controversy due to objections from the Palestinian Authority which controls 80% of Hebron.
+The Muslim Waqf controls the Muslim half of the

 complex.
-When the metal detectors and security check in front of the Jewish side of the complex was upgraded after decades, the PA complained and used it as an issue in their bid to the United Nations to declare the compex a “world heritage site in danger.”
+When the metal detectors and a security area in front of the Jewish side of the complex were upgraded after decades, the PA complained and used it as an issue in their bid to the United Nations to declare the complex a “world heritage site in danger.”
 Portions of the Jewish sections are not completely covered by roofing, which means heavy rainfall can cause flooding.
 Requests for an upgrade have been rejected.

-Israel and the PA do work together during holidays such as Ramadan.
-Both side’s security and medical personnel work with each other to ensure safety to Muslim visitors.
+However Israel and the PA do work together during holidays such as Ramadan.
+Security and medical personnel from both entities work with each other to ensure safety to Muslim visitors.
 On Jewish holidays, the Islamic authorities change the removable Arabic signs as the Jewish workers replace them with Hebrew ones for the day.
-However while coexistance does exist, many PA officials have made it clear they prefer the site revert to the Mameluke and Ottoman days.
+However while coexistance does exist, many PA officials have made it clear they prefer the site revert to the Mamluke and Ottoman days.

 In the past, those with wheelchairs could request a portable Stair Climber device which was donated in memory of Bradley Jacobs.
-But the device cannot be used on Shababt or holidays and has to be requested in adance.
-In July of 2018, Rabbi Eliyahu Bakshi-Doron, former Sephardic Chief rabbi of Israel visited the site The 77-year-old Torah sage uses a wheelchair and needed students and local police to carry him up the steps.
+But the device cannot be used on Shabbat or holidays and must be requested in advance.
+In July of 2018, when Rabbi Eliyahu Bakshi-Doron, former Sephardic Chief rabbi of Israel visited the site, the wheelchair-bound Torah sage needed students and local police to carry him up the steps.

 The Knesset session on wheelchair accessibility is schedule for November of 2018.